bibhudendupalai/snake_pro/README.md

 # snake_pro
-In this video we are going to see about how to create a snake game using python
+In this project we are going to see about how to create a snake game using python

 We are using three libraries to create this epic game that is turtle, random and freegames